 Did you know that while a 125-pound individual running at 6mph burns 300 calories in 30 minutes, a 155-pound person running at the same speed and over the same distance will burn 375 calories?
 The simple reason is that the bigger the body, the more calories you burn when you run.
 A weighted vest is by far the best way to derive the benefit of extra calorie burn.
 Make sure you don’t wear a vest that is more than 10 percent of your bodyweight.
 For example, if you weigh 180 pounds, don’t choose a vest that is more than 18 pounds.

-Top 3 Weighted Vests for Running
+Top 3 Weighted Vest for Running Reviews

 1 – ZFOsports 40lbs Adjustable Weighted Vest